0xBasedd/Discord_MessageExport/README.md

 ## 🙏 Credits

 This Discord bot is based on the Python code created by [@lezbrahh](https://github.com/lezbrahh).
 The original code has been enhanced with additional features, improved error handling, and better performance optimizations.

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to:
+- Submit bug reports
+- Request features
+- Submit pull requests
+- Follow coding standards